gracelliu/gracelliu/README.md

 # 💫 About Me:
 Hi!
 I'm Grace.
-I'm currently studying as a Bioinformatics and Computational Biology specialist and a Computer Science major at the University of Toronto.  <br>
+I'm currently studying as a Bioinformatics and Computational Biology specialist and a Computer Science major at the University of Toronto.
+I like neuroscience and I like coding. <br>

 ## 🌐 Socials: